Coronavirus expected to have little impact on Tampa Bay tourism during spring break

 “We urge visitors and residents to follow the recommendations of health professionals when it comes to preventing the spread of this and other viruses,” Visit Tampa Bay CEO Santiago C. Corrada said in a statement.

-Across the bridge, Visit St. Pete Clearwater has also seen a 1.59 percent increase in visitors, according to the most recently avaialble data.
-November 2019 saw 389,753,999 visitors in Pinellas County while 395,986,491 people visited in December.
+Across the bridge, Visit St. Pete Clearwater has also seen a 1.59 percent increase in visitors, according to the most recently available data.
+Pinellas County saw $389,753,999 in tourism spending, while $395,986,491 was spent in the following December.

 Visit St. Pete Clearwater spokesperson Mackenzie Comerer says that, while the situation can evolve rapidly, impacts of the coronavirus isn’t a major immediate concern for the local tourism industry.